Chain-of-Thought Reasoning Improves Context-Aware Translation with Large Language Models: Related Work

-Recent work has explored how reasoning can improve LLM-based translation, based on the seminal work by \citet{wei2022chain}, who introduced chain-of-thought (CoT) prompting and showed that guiding models through intermediate steps improves performance on complex tasks. \citet{liu2025new} argue that reasoning enhances translation by improving coherence, cultural alignment, and self-reflection. \citet{he2025r1t1} present R1-T1, which uses expert CoT templates and reinforcement learning to encourage inference-time reasoning for translation. \citet{ye2025well} find that reasoning models outperform standard LLMs on semantically complex and domain-specific MT, especially for longer texts.
+Recent work has explored how reasoning can improve LLM-based translation, inspired by the seminal work of \citet{wei2022chain}, who introduced chain-of-thought (CoT) prompting and showed that guiding models through intermediate steps improves performance on complex tasks. \citet{liu2025new} argue that reasoning enhances translation by improving coherence, cultural alignment, and self-reflection. \citet{he2025r1t1} present R1-T1, which uses expert CoT templates and reinforcement learning to encourage inference-time reasoning for translation. \citet{ye2025well} found that reasoning models outperform standard LLMs on semantically complex and domain-specific MT, especially for longer texts.

-Traditional metrics such as BLEU and chrF \citep{papineni-etal-2002-bleu,popovic-2015-chrf}, based on surface-level overlap, offer only limited insight into discourse-level quality.
-Embedding-based metrics such as BERTScore \citep{zhang2019bertscore}, and trained metrics such as COMET \citep{rei-etal-2020-comet}, improve upon this by modeling semantic similarity and are frequently used, as we do here.
-LLMs have been put to use for MT evaluation: \citet{kocmi23large} showed that GPT-based metrics reach state-of-the-art correlations with human judgments on WMT benchmarks.
-The benefits of LLM reasoning for this task are still under investigation: \citet{larionov2025deepseek} found that reasoning-enabled LLMs such as DeepSeek-R1 and OpenAI’s o3-mini do not always outperform their non-reasoning counterparts in terms of alignment with human judgments of quality.
+From the variety of MT evaluation metrics, many have also been considered for extension to document-level evaluation \citep{dahan2024}.
+Given that we only consider here sentence pairs, we will consider four widely used metrics.
+We will use BLEU and chrF \citep{papineni-etal-2002-bleu,popovic-2015-chrf}, which are based on surface-level overlap, although they offer limited insights into discourse-level quality.
+We will also use embedding-based metrics such as BERTScore \citep{zhang2019bertscore}, and trained metrics such as COMET \citep{rei-etal-2020-comet}, as they model semantic similarity and are now frequently used.

+LLMs have also been used for MT evaluation: \citet{kocmi23large} showed that GPT-based metrics reach state-of-the-art correlations with human judgments on WMT benchmarks.
+The benefits of LLM reasoning for this task are still under investigation: \citet{larionov2025deepseek} found that reasoning-enabled LLMs such as DeepSeek-R1 and OpenAI’s o3-mini do not always outperform their non-reasoning counterparts in terms of alignment with human judgments of MT quality.